opsdroid/opsdroid/docs/extending/connectors.md

 #### respond
 *respond* will take a Message object and return the contents to the chat service.

+#### react
+*react* will take a Message object and an emoji name and add this emoji as a Message reaction (if the chat service supports this feature).

 #### disconnect
 *disconnect* there is also an optional disconnect method that will be called upon shutdown of opsdroid.
 This can be used to perform any disconnect operations for the connector.